 Agathis wood, also known as Kauri or Dammar, is a classification of 22 different species of evergreen trees from the conifer family that are grown mainly in the southern hemisphere.
-Similar to Adler, it is widely used for affordable guitar bodies and is typically used for instruments that are painted as it is not a highly figured wood.
+Similar to Adler, it is widely used for affordable guitar bodies and is typically used for instruments that are painted, as it isn’t a highly figured wood.

-Many, many manufacturers make guitar bodies with Agathis, as it is a cheap but sturdy wood (some say not unlike basswood – more about that later).
-Some also suggest it is popular as it is local to Indonesian manufacturers, so it allows them to save on freight costs for other woods.
+Many, many manufacturers make guitar bodies with Agathis, as it’s a cheap but sturdy wood (some say not unlike basswood – more about that later).
+Some also suggest it’s popular because it’s local to Indonesian manufacturers, which allows them to save on freight costs for other woods.

-Agathis is largely used for the budget end of the market and can be found on guitars by ESP, Fender Squire, BC Rich, Agile, Cort, Gretsch, Ibanez – and a ton more.
+Agathis is largely used for the budget end of the market and can be found on guitars by ESP, Fender Squier, BC Rich, Agile, Cort, Gretsch, Ibanez – and a ton more.

 Agathis as a tonewood (if you believe in that kind of thing) is said to be most similar to mahogany (more typically used in acoustics), which in electric guitars is said to be darker but punchy with excellent sustain.